Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page describes how to deploy Enterprise-scale with a custom configuration, including guidance on how to override the dynamically generated Role Assignments for a specific Policy Assignment with Managed Identity.
+This page describes how to deploy your Azure landing zone with a custom configuration, including guidance on how to override the dynamically generated Role Assignments for a specific Policy Assignment with Managed Identity.

 > **NOTE:** This feature is available from version 0.2.2.